How To Counter Kayle TFT Comps

-How to Beat Kayle Comps in TFT
+How to Counter Kayle Comps in TFT

 Set 5 hasn’t been out for very long, but players are already abusing Kayle’s monstrous late game power.
 It’s a difficult comp to pull off, but once you do, you can feel unbeatable.
 But what should you do if you’re playing against Kayle comps?

 Kayle has arguably the strongest late game of any team comp, so in this article, I’ll go over some tips on how you can overcome the odds and finish first with a different comp.

 One of the best ways to deal with Kayle comps is to ignore the frontline and try to take down Kayle herself.
 However, this can be a challenge for most team comps, especially ones with attack damage carries.
 Usually magic damage carries like Katarina or Vel’Koz will have an easier time damaging Kayle directly.

 - If you’re playing Vel’Koz, make sure to line up his ability so he can shoot through the enemy frontline and hit Kayle.
 This can be a challenge to do every fight, but try to get close at least.

 - When using Assassins, try to get them to target Kayle quickly.
 Katarina does this very easily with her ability, but it can be a challenge to do the same with units like Leblanc or Viego.